WinkoErades/Joplin-note-taking-templates/README.md

 - Download the template you would like to use.
 - Create a templates folder in Joplin's config folder (File->Templates->Open template directory).
 - Place the downloaded Markdown template file into the templates folder.
+- Refresh the templates within Joplin (File->Templates->Refresh templates).
-- After restarting Joplin you can use the Templates from the menu (File->Templates).
+- Start using the Templates from the menu (File->Templates).

 ## Downloading Joplin note taking templates
 You can download the templates here: